ShreyanshShri/web-flashlight/README.md

 ```

 ### setting up the arduino
-Firstly you need to upload the library in arduino...
+Firstly you need to upload the standardFirmataPlus library in arduino...
 Then only you will be able to run js in arduino<br>
 You can find many tutorials for that. <br>
 Then connect the small pin of led to gnd and longer pin in pin 13..
 If you dont have leds dont worry..
 Arduino provides a inbuilt led in pin 13.<br>
 Then run the server and there you go :). <br>